When you write a story where characters suffer, your story will be stronger and more intense.

 Your characters are the main appeal of your story.
 Your setting and plot can be truly fascinating, but if your audience finds the people you’re writing about boring then the whole story will feel boring.

 Interesting characters will go on an arc.
 This means they start the story in one way and, because of events in your story, are changed and end it as somebody different.
 They are forced to grow and change, learn how to get what they want, and are shaped by your story.
+If your characters suffer, they will be changed by that experience.

 People who don’t suffer have no need to change.
 If things come easily to your character and they don’t have to learn anything, they won’t be changed.
 They won’t improve themselves, they won’t experience emotions that connect us to them.
 We are shaped by our experiences and our pain to try and make sure we don’t suffer in the same way again.
 We learn through struggle.